 He went on, “These are vegetables that you could eat raw, you don’t have to eat them raw but you could eat them raw.
 Like you can’t eat corn raw, you can’t eat a potato raw; you can eat leafy greens raw, tomatoes, cucumbers, mushrooms, salt peppers, asparagus, broccoli, onions, vegetables you can eat raw.”

-Jonathan then explained that the next 30 percent of our plate should be full of nutrient dense proteins, “Like non-toxic seafood.
-Then high quality meat such as grass fed beef, humanely raised chicken, and humanely raised non toxic pork.”
+Jonathan then explained that the next 30 percent of our plate should be full of nutrient-dense proteins, “Like non-toxic seafood.
+Then high-quality meat such as grass-fed beef, humanely raised chicken, and humanely raised non-toxic pork.”

-The rest of the plate should include low-fructose fruits that are full of vitamins and minerals, he continued, “These fruits are berries, strawberries, blackberries, raspberries, blueberries… etc and citrus foods, lemon, lime, orange and grape fruits.”
+The rest of the plate should include low-fructose fruits that are full of vitamins and minerals, he continued, “These fruits are berries, strawberries, blackberries, raspberries, blueberries… etc and citrus foods, lemon, lime, orange, and grapefruits.”

 Lastly, Bailor went on to say whole food fats will make up the majority of your actual caloric intake (calorically dense) but won’t compromise a large portion of your meal, “I want you eating the whole foods so the whole avocado, the whole macadamia nut, cocoa, coconut, eggs.

-Finally, Jonathan said, “The order of volume: non-starchy vegetables, then nutrient dense proteins, then whole food fats and low fructose fruits; eat as much of those as you want in that order whenever you want, so that you are too full for starches and sweets and you will heal your body and you will naturally pursue slimness and naturally avoid disease like it has for every other person who has ever lived in any generation prior to the previous three.”
+Finally, Jonathan said, “The order of volume: non-starchy vegetables, then nutrient-dense proteins, then whole food fats and low fructose fruits; eat as much of those as you want in that order whenever you want, so that you are too full for starches and sweets and you will heal your body and you will naturally pursue slimness and naturally avoid disease like it has for every other person who has ever lived in any generation prior to the previous three.”

 Where can you be reached?

 “They can sign up for it, they go to Smarter Science of Slim and that is just a wonderful community.
-Everybody is supportive, people can pose their questions there and even more importantly we have over a million words of free online help content … chances are they are already answered [their questions].”
+Everybody is supportive, people can pose their questions there and even more importantly we have over a million words of free online help content … chances are they have already answered [their questions].”

 His last words summed up the paradigm shift that he wants to occur in the health industry,